Which models are impacted?

 It’s important to remember that State Farm and Progressive are only limiting their sales of “new” insurance policies for high-risk Kia and Hyundai vehicles.

 If you own one of these vehicles and already have insurance in place, taking steps to secure your vehicle and limit the risk of theft could help to control your insurance costs.

 Other ways to control your insurance costs

-On average, Americans pay $1,553 a year on auto insurance.
-And while coverage is legally required in most states, overpaying for insurance isn’t.
+On average, Americans pay $1,601 a year on auto insurance, according to a Forbes analysis.
+While coverage is legally required in most states, overpaying for insurance isn’t.

 So even if your insurer isn’t threatening to revoke your coverage, if you haven’t cruised through your options lately, you could be overpaying by as much as $500 a year on this essential policy.